RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 channel and examine the physiological consequences in terms of survival probability at single-cell resolution.
 Our results reveal two notable quantities.
-First, out of the several hundred single-cell measurements, we never observed a cell which had less than approximately 100 channels per cell survive an osmotic shock, irrespective of the shock rate.
+First, out of the several hundred single-cell measurements, we never observed a cell which had less than approximately 100 channels per cell and survived an osmotic shock, irrespective of the shock rate.
 The second is that between 500 and 700 channels per cell are needed to provide $\geq 80\%$ survival, depending on the shock rate.